And third hour now up and running on the Rush Limbaugh program.

 At what point does he reach out to conservatives?

-I mean all I hear about since he's basically sewn up the nomination is look, uh conservatives need to warm up to McCain.
+I mean, all I hear about since he's basically sewn up the nomination is, look, conservatives need to warm up to McCain.

-I mean Senator Norm Coleman from Minnesota's running around the state telling people talk radio ought to be ashamed of itself for not backing John McCain.
+I mean, Senator Norm Coleman from Minnesota is running around the state telling people, talk radio ought to be ashamed of itself for not backing John McCain.

 Does he have any obligation to do that?

-He definitely has an obligation to reach out to us and I think it'll be an economic fact that uh in order to gain the monies and and financial support he needs to get elected and to get the conservative vote that he needs to get elected, he's gonna have to come to us.
+He definitely has an obligation to reach out to us, and I think it'll be an economic fact that in order to gain the monies and financial support he needs to get elected and to get the conservative vote that he needs to get elected, he's going to have to come to us.

-What he's going to do now from now until November is go to the middle even more and reach the independence.
+What he's going to do now from now until November is go to the middle even more and reach the independents.

-You're gonna hear more America needs to reign in its it's imperialism talk.
+America needs to rein in its imperialism talk.

-You're gonna the str the strategy from the new Republicans and this isn't just John McCain to be fair to the Senator from Arizona this is something that has occurred during this administration.
+You're going to the strategy from the new Republicans, and this isn't just John McCain, to be fair to the senator from Arizona.

 We need to do things.

-That is the new mantra in the Republican Party and it's evident with with every single governor who's a Republican these days from Mike Huckabee to Charlie Chris to Arnold Schwarzenegger to Tim Pollen.
+That is the new mantra in the Republican Party, and it's evident with every single governor who's a Republican these days, from Mike Huckabee to Charlie Chris to Arnold Schwarzenegger to Tim Poleny.

-I mean you can go back to Gerald Ford and in Bush 41.
+I mean, you can go back to Gerald Ford in Bush 41.

 So we did it.

-We gave them a Republican Congress, Republican Senate, Republican House, a Republican president isn't that enough support?
+We gave them a Republican Congress, Republican Senate, Republican House, a Republican president.

 What did they do with it, Richard?

-I think uh what we're calling Republican presidents and Republican Congress is really a uh group of rhinos we've not been we've not been selected to get conservatives in there who will maintain a limited government who will lower taxes further.
+We've not been selective to get conservatives in there who will maintain a limited government, who will lower taxes further.

 Right.

-But I'm saying that given McCain with a Congress we'd have a winning package.
+But I'm saying that given McCain in Congress, we'd have a winning package.

 What do you think or what do you hope that John McCain will do that warrants your support right now?